| The

 scene is a controversial issue.
 Nativity scenes with

-cutouts are also featured as part of people's personal
+wooden or cardboard cutouts are also featured as part

 England